|Course Number||Course Title||CL||LAB||CR|

 The degree of Associate in Science with a major in Early Childhood Education will be awarded upon successful completion of the program.

-Faculty value intellectual challenge as a key component in developing teachers who will combine research and experience to discover answers to their questions about how children learn.
-Students are encouraged to share their theories about childhood through discussion, writing, projects, and use of technology.
-The family is valued as the first and most important teacher, and students practice forming strong relationships with families in order to support the child.
-The Early Childhood Education curriculum has been developed to support these beliefs.
-The curriculum also follows the standards in the Guidelines for Early Childhood Education Programs in Associate Degree Granting Institutions as set forth by the National Association for the Education of Young Children.
+The early childhood curriculum has been developed to intellectually challenge developing teachers who will combine research and experience to discover answers to their questions about how young children learn.
+Students are encouraged to share their discoveries about learning through discussion, writing, projects, and use of technology.
+Children’s families are valued as the first and most important teacher, and students practice forming strong relationships with families in order to support the child.
+The curriculum also follows the standards in the Guidelines for Early Childhood Education Programs in Associate Degree Granting Institutions as set forth by the National Association for the Education of Young Children (NAEYC).

-The degree meets the training and education requirements for the State of NH Early Childhood Teacher Credential Level 5.
-(Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
-Graduates are prepared for immediate entry as competent professionals into the field of early childhood education as teachers in NH licensed child care centers, Head Start programs, nursery schools, family child care programs, and as paraeducators in elementary schools.
+Graduates are prepared for immediate entry as competent professionals into the field of early childhood education as teachers in NH licensed or NAEYC accredited child care centers, Head Start or Early Head Start programs, family child care, and as Para educators in elementary schools.
 Graduates may also decide to further their education at a four-year college for Pre-K – Grade 3 teacher certification or in other areas of the early childhood field.

-All early childhood (EC) courses except EC 288 require a weekly child care lab component where students will actively engage with young children to make connections between theory and practice, to carry out class assignments, and to learn through observation and play.
+All early childhood (ECE) courses, except ECE 290C, require a weekly child care lab component where students will actively engage with young children to make connections between theory and practice, to carry out class assignments, and to learn through observation and active play.
 Students taking concurrent courses can use the same lab time for all courses.
-Students in practicum may use their practicum site as their lab hours for other courses taken concurrently with practicum.
-Faculty encourage students to complete their degree in a time frame that allows them to be most successful.
-For typical day students who are also working part-time, 5 or 6 semesters often works best.
-Evening or on-line students working full time can typically plan on a longer time frame.
+Students completing practicum may use their practicum site as their lab hours for other courses taken concurrent with practicum.

-- submission of a criminal record check; the background check must come back as clear or non-disqualifying; please note that the cost associated with completion of the fingerprinting and criminal record check is the responsibility of the student;
+- Submission of a criminal record check, the background check must come back clear or non-disqualifying; please note that the cost associated with completion of the fingerprinting and criminal record check is the responsibility of the student;

-- signed Health, Character, and Technical Standards form; and
+- Students must meet the following Health, Character, and Technical Standards and must sign this form; and

-- Day students must have their own transportation to and from NHTI approved practicum sites in their senior year.
-(Students living on campus without transportation may complete their practicum at the CFDC.)
+- Students must have their own transportation to and from NHTI approved practicum sites in their senior year (students living on campus without transportation may complete their practicum at the CFDC.)